UBC-MDS/safe_vancity/doc/reflection-milestone2.md

 * Implement complete reproducibility.
 This is most especially important for the underlying dataset so that the dashboard gets updated as soon as the Vancouver Police Department releases new crimes data.

-* Also, we would use a larger dataset, probably as much as 10 years of crimes data instead of one year's data that we currently have.
+* Also, we would use a larger dataset, probably as much as 10 years of crime data instead of one year's data that we currently have.